Anomalous Dynamical Scaling at Topological Quantum Criticality

 In summary, our results unambiguously demonstrate that when $g_0$ is smaller than a threshold value $1.0$, the topological edge modes persist and coexist with the gapless bulk, leading to \emph{universal} anomalous power-law scaling of $n_{\text{ex}}$ with $R$, characterized by the same exponent $\sim 1.5$.
-In contrast, when $g_0$ exceeds $1.0$, the edge modes gradually delocalize and merge into the gapless bulk, and the dynamical scaling reverts to the usual behavior expected at trivial QCPs, $n_{\text{ex}} \sim 1.0$.
+In contrast, when $g_0$ exceeds $1.0$, the edge modes delocalize and merge into the gapless bulk, and the dynamical scaling reverts to the usual behavior expected at trivial QCPs, $n_{\text{ex}} \sim 1.0$.

 \emph{\textbf{ Quench across a topological nontrivial critical point. }}---In this subsection, we investigate the dynamical scaling of excitations when the system is driven from one gapped topological phase, \emph{across} a topologically nontrivial QCP, into another gapped topological phase.
 We employ a quench protocol consistent with that used in the main text, $g_2(t)=g_{2,i}+(g_{2,f}-g_{2,i})Rt, t\in[0,1/R]$, where $g_{2,i}$ and $g_{2,f}$ correspond to two distinct gapped topological phases.
-As the quench drives the system from a phase with topological invariant $\omega=1$ to one with $\omega=2$, a single state from the valence band necessarily merges into the bulk continuum, contributing an additional unit of excitation.
-After subtracting this trivial contribution, the resulting excitation density is shown in Fig.~\ref{fig:s3}.
+As the quench drives the system from a phase with winding number $\omega=1$ to one with $\omega=2$, a single state from the valence band necessarily merges into the bulk continuum, contributing an additional unit of excitation.
+After subtracting this trivial contribution, the resulting excitation number is shown in Fig.~\ref{fig:s3}.
 In the slow-quench regime, the excitations display a robust power-law dependence on the quench rate $R$, with an exponent close to $1.5$, fully consistent with the anomalous scaling obtained for quenches terminating at a topologically nontrivial QCP.